-Appendicitis (inflammation of the appendix) requires immediate medical attention, so it's important to learn its symptoms — and how they differ from a run-of-the-mill stomachache — so you can seek medical care right away.
+Appendicitis (inflammation of the appendix) requires immediate medical attention.
+So it's important to know its symptoms — and how they differ from a run-of-the-mill stomachache — so you can get medical care right away if your child has them.

 The first symptoms of appendicitis usually are a mild fever and pain around the bellybutton.
 The pain usually worsens and moves to the lower right side of the belly.
-Vomiting, diarrhea or constipation, and loss of appetite are other common symptoms.
+Vomiting, nausea, and loss of appetite are other common symptoms.

 Call your doctor immediately if you suspect that your child has appendicitis.
 The earlier it's caught, the easier it will be to treat.